jdlien/unifi-protect-viewer/README.md

 Windows builds are signed with a code signing certificate belonging to my company (FullSpec Systems) using SSL.com's CodeSignTool.

-## Known Issues

-Currently, enhanced codec (h.265) support does not appear to work in some operating systems, like Windows ARM64 and Linux.
-Let me know if you have any ideas on how to fix this.

 ## Usage

 After configuration, the app will automatically start the live view upon startup.
 If you want to change the configuration, you can press `F10` (or use the UniFi Protect Viewer menu)to reset all settings and restart the configuration process.